-We specialise in finance solutions for the complexities of international arbitration.
+We specialise in arbitration funding solutions for the complexities of international cases.

 As the costs and risks involved in international arbitration continue to grow, an increasing number of business and law firms use international arbitration funding as a way to alleviate risk and remove the costs of arbitration from their balance sheet.

 However, international arbitration is a world apart from regular commercial litigation.
 It is often a highly-complex and lengthy process involving stakeholders across multiple jurisdictions.
 Run by specialist lawyers, it requires an experienced funder who understands this process intimately.